yireo/yireo-slides/slides/yireo/m2_private_content.md

 ---
 # My talk
 - Private Content
-    - Hole punching in FPC
+    - Hole punching in FPC (M2)
+--
 - JS Components
     - RequireJS
     - KnockoutJS

 ---
 # Full Page Cache

+--
 - Shipped out of the box with M2

+--
-    - CE and EE
+- For both CE and EE

+--
 - Native Magento cache or Varnish Cache

 ---
 # Optimizations

+--
 - Make sure no blocks are using `cacheable=false`

+--
 - Enable FPC with Magento caching

+--
 - Set caching handler to Redis (or memcache)

+--
 - Switch to Varnish

 ---